snoazll/VortexOnLinuxGuide/README.md

 > .../compatdata/$SteamGameID/.../AppData

-Please don't confuse AppData and ApplicationData, as ApplicationData is itself a symbolic link to AppData.
+Please don't mistake AppData and ApplicationData, as ApplicationData is itself a symbolic link to AppData.

 ### SymLink Documents Folder